We like horses. And dogs. So we take care of them and in return, they take care of us.

 We Like Our Pony Suits Just Fine, Thanks

-Our horses are high-powered pieces of well-trained machinery.
+Our beloved Paso Finos are high-powered pieces of well-trained machinery.
 We love every part of them from their highly-evolved, occasionally temperamental brains to their brio-filled personalities and because we prefer to ride horses instead of climb mountains, we truly appreciate their smaller stature.
-With push-button technology and seamless gear changes, these beauties will last a heck of a lot longer than a new Corvette- and they're much more fun to drive.
+With push-button technology and seamless gear changes, these well-gaited beauties will last a heck of a lot longer than a new Corvette- and they're much more fun to drive.
 Our all-weather, all-terrain tires carry us through mud and rock, up mountains and down valleys.
 We perch ourselves on the sides of mountains and swim across sandy fords.
 There's only so many places you can see on bike, train, plane or car, so our ponies take us where other transportation can't.
 Besides, they enjoy the views just as much as we do.
-Although we're never quite sure where our adventures may take us, wherever we end up, we're on good hooves with our steady-eddie-ready-freddie mounts.
+Although we're never quite sure where our adventures may take us, wherever we end up, we're on good hooves with our steady-eddie-ready-freddie Paso Fino mounts.

 Who needs 4-wheel drive?
 We have all terrain tires for feet and we're not afraid to use them!
-Up mountains, down alleys, across hill and dale- we've even been known to visit the cows next door (don't tell anyone).
+Up mountains, down valleys, across hill and dale- we've even been known to visit the cows next door (don't tell anyone).

 Wait... there is no bounce.
 You must mean The Gait.
 With our 4-beat gait, we're smoother than Elvis's pink Caddy- and a sight prettier, too.
+Our seamless gear changes make it difficult for "outsiders" to see where our all-wheel-drive corto ends and our overdrive gear- the largo- begins.
+Don't worry- we'll show you how it's done.
+You can even sip champagne without spilling a drop while we do.